miacoupland/Pokemon-Database/README.md

 # Pokemon-Database
-'Pokemon Database' is a MySQL database made for a Code First Girls Introduction to Python project.
+'Pokemon Database' is a MySQL database made for a Code First Girls Introduction to SQL project.
 The database keeps track of Pokemon stats, abilities, evolutions, et cetera, and can be used to form Pokemon teams.